Vietnam Bike Tours

 From north to south, Vietnam’s a contrast of distinctly local cultures, and our local guides make sure you don’t miss a beat.
 In the Hoi An market, exploding with more produce than the mind can process, we wade into the crowds to barter and buy.
 On the backstreets near the Citadel, we bike with trusted friends.
 Then, in a private home, we sit down to dinner with royal descendants.
 And at the Six Senses Hideaway (luxury resort), our every whim is catered to with a smile.

-Vietnam Biking is a signature B&R Biking trip—expertly guided, small groups, premium hotels.
+One of our Vietnam bike tours, Vietnam Biking is a signature B&R Biking trip—expertly guided, small groups, premium hotels.

 Hanoi to Ho Chi Minh City (Saigon)

 9 Days / 8 Nights

 Having explored Hanoi by cyclo, we head south for our first ride on the outskirts of Hue, pausing by the Japanese Bridge to have your fortune told.